-In regional sustainable development, CSTM focuses on the emerging interrelatedness between rural and urban areas in spatial and sectoral perspectives, as cities occupy up to 60 times as much space outside their limits as within.
+Within the theme of regional sustainable development, CSTM focuses on the emerging interrelatedness between rural and urban areas in spatial, temporal, and sectoral perspectives.
+This links to the fact that cities occupy up to 60 times as much space outside their limits as within.
 Population growth, migration, and changes in lifestyles, preferences and consumption patterns confront us with extremely complex situations.
-Rivalry between regions can also easily lead to unwanted distributional effects and even exclusion.
+Rivalry within and between regions can also easily lead to unwanted distributional effects and even exclusion.

-CSTM’s emphasis is upon how contemporary innovations such as energy transition, climate adaptation, carbon sequestration, bio-circular economy, sustainable farming and food influence rurbanization, and how systems of rules that structure social organization (e.g., laws and regulations, policies, networks and boundary organizations) can be improved.
+CSTM’s emphasis is upon how contemporary innovations such as energy transition, evolving mobility and location patterns, climate adaptation, carbon sequestration, bio-circular economy, sustainable farming and food influence rurbanization, and how systems of rules that structure social and spatial organization (e.g., laws and regulations, policies, networks and boundary organizations, as well as values and preferences at multiple levels of human agency) can be improved.

 In collaboration with regional stakeholders, practices, trends and impacts in diverse social and technological settings are evaluated and outlooks and improvements are developed.
 The knowledge from this socio-spatial sustainability analysis will feed novel educational programs, foresight exercises with stakeholders, as well as regional policy designs and programmes.

 Mohammadzadeh, L., Ghanian, M., Shadkam, S. , Özerol, G., & Marzban, A. (2021).
 Application of a land use change model to guide regional planning and development in the south basin of the Urmia Lake, Iran.
 Environmental earth sciences, 80(17), . https://doi.org/10.1007/s12665-021-09837-7